 View from Saint Mary’s Church

 Cambridge’s Great Saint Mary’s church is the official university church.
 It’s located right in city centre next to the market square.
 A church has been on this spot since 1205, with the current structure built in the late 15th, early 16th century and the tower completed a bit later in 1608.
-By climbing up to the tower (cost is £3.90), you have a bird’s eye view of market square, King’s Parade with King’s College Chapel, and the rest of the colleges lining the street.
+By climbing up to the tower at Great Saint Mary’s (cost is £3.90), you have a bird’s eye view of market square, King’s Parade with King’s College Chapel, and the rest of the colleges lining the street.

 Oxford’s University Church of St. Mary the Virgin is also in city centre and sports a fabulous view from its tower (£4 to climb).
 Like Cambridge, you get the view from above of a few of the famous colleges, namely All Souls College and Brasenose College.
 But straight ahead is the main attraction, the Radcliffe Camera.
 This round, dome-topped building housing the Radcliffe Science Library is the iconic image of Oxford, and there’s no better view than from the tower of Saint Mary’s.

 And the winner is…Oxford.
 Seeing the town from above is super cool in both towns (and I think always helpful in getting the lay of the land), but the view of the Radcliffe Camera takes the cake.

 The tented stalls occupying Cambridge’s market square house vendors like a few produce stands, a Chinese food stall and the Cambridge University apparel shop that’s there every day.
 There’s also a number that rotate based on the day, like the butcher that’s there two days a week or the Caribbean baked goods stall.
 The market square is at the very heart of Cambridge, with King’s Parade to the west and the main shopping complex, the Grand Arcade, to the southeast.
 While I passed through the square almost daily and occasionally purchased produce, it wasn’t a huge draw for me.